 Come, Sing Praise to God.
 “Come, let us sing for joy to the LORD, let us shout aloud to the Rock of our salvation” (Psalm 95:1).
 God invites you to come into His presence and sing praise to Him.
 What a concept!
 Why?
 Is God some egotistical insecure being that He needs us to sing and praise Him?
 No. God knows that as you sing and praise Him, you are changed!

-Did you know that singing has extraordinary health benefits for you?
-According to scientists, singing increases your memory, releases endorphins, lowers your stress levels, improves your communication skills, and strengthens your immune system.
+Did you know that singing has extraordinary health benefits to you?
+According to scientists, Singing increases your memory, releases endorphins, lowers your stress levels, improves your communication skills, and strengthens your immunity system.
 Wow!
 Who knew?
-In addition, scientists recently studied the effect that praising God through prayer has on a person’s brain.
-Using brain imaging, scientists have now discovered that there is an actual change in your brain chemistry when you praise and worship God.
+In addition, scientists recently have been studying the effect of praising God through prayer on a person’s brain.
+Using brain imaging scientists have now discovered that there is an actual change in your brain chemistry when you praise and worship God.
 God knows that as you sing and praise Him, heaviness and anxiety will lift.
 Joy will fill your soul!

 Next time you feel a bit anxious or down, turn on some worship music and bust out some tunes of praise to God.
 Don’t worry about how well you sing.
 God hears in perfect pitch.
 So, start singing and fill your body, soul, and spirit with the joy of the Lord.

 Come before Him with Thanksgiving.
 “Let us come before Him with thanksgiving” (Psalm 95:2).
 Gratitude has been proven to increase your joy and decrease your anxiety.
 During a rough season of ministry, my husband, Steve, and I felt discouraged.
 So, we bought a journal that we now keep on our kitchen table.
 Every night at dinner each of us lists the top three blessings of our day.
 Exercising gratitude has lifted our spirits more times than I can tell you.
-Even when life feels dark, there is plenty to give thanks for.
+Even when life feels dark there is plenty for which to give thanks.

-If you are wrestling with what to give thanks for, look back and remember all the times God has provided for your needs.
-Remember all the times He sustained you when you felt you couldn’t go on.
+If you are wrestling with what to give thanks for, look back and remember all the times, God has provided for your needs.
+Remember all the times, He sustained you when you felt you couldn’t go on.
 Remember all the times He healed you and remember how He continually offers you grace.
+He is faithful!
 Remembering has the power to wake up our thankful muscles!